Revised list of private, public sector holidays announced in UAE - East Coast Daily English

-The Federal Authority For Government Human Resources in UAE has announced a revised list of public sector and private sector holidays in the country.
-The authority on Sunday has released the revised list of holidays for 2019.
+A revised list of holidays for the year 2019 was announced on Sunday by the Federal Authority For Government Human Resources of UAE.

-As per the revised list birthday of Prophet Muhammed (PBUH) will be a holiday.
-Also the Commemoration Day will be observed on November 30, Saturday.
-Earlier, it was announced that the holiday would be on Sunday, December 1.
-The holiday will be for both public and private sectors.
+As per the revised list the Commemoration Day will be observed on Saturday, November 30.
+Earlier this was announced on Sunday, December 1.
+The holiday will applicable to both public and private sector in UAE.
+A holiday was announced for the birthday of Prophet Muhammed (PBUH).

 Official Holidays in UAE pursuant to Cabinet Resolution No. (37) of 2019 pic.twitter.com/cxLOQU1uoi